 And hot off the movie’s release, Erika found herself with another starring role.
 This time in the slapstick comedy reboot of The Beverly Hillbillies, where she played the young ingénue role of Elly May Clampett.

 The movie was a moderate hit, reaching number one in the US box office in October 1993.
-It also helped to showcase Erika’s flair for comedy, and led to her being cast in the comedy movie Chasers.
+It also helped to showcase Erika’s flair for comedy, and led to her being cast as Toni Johnson in the comedy movie Chasers.
 Directed by none other than Dennis Hopper of Easy Rider and Blue Velvet fame.

 Chasers is an interesting movie in Dennis Hopper’s canon, as it shows the famously intense actor going against type with a broad comedy.
 Erika plays the role of a convict being escorted across the country by two shore patrollers, one of whom is played by Tom Berenger.